Below you will find the complete review of the card as seen on the main Rewards Canada site.

 While the Marriott Rewards Premier Visa

-does come with Silver Elite status, the elite program of
+card does come with Silver Elite status, the elite program of

 Marriott is one of the least generous of all the big hotel chain elite